ArchiveBox/ArchiveBox/README.md

 <br/>
 <ol>
 <li>Install <a href="https://realpython.com/installing-python/">Python >= v3.7</a> and <a href="https://nodejs.org/en/download/package-manager/">Node >= v14</a> on your system (if not already installed).</li>
-<li>Install the archivebox package using pip3.
+<li>Install the ArchiveBox package using <code>pip3</code>.
 <pre lang="bash"><code style="white-space: pre-line">pip3 install archivebox
 </code></pre>
 </li>
 <li>Create a new empty directory and initalize your collection (can be anywhere).
 <pre lang="bash"><code style="white-space: pre-line">mkdir ~/archivebox && cd ~/archivebox
-archivebox init --setup
-# Install any missing extras like wget/git/ripgrep/etc. manually as needed
+archivebox init --setup  # install any missing extras like wget/ripgrep/etc. manually
 </code></pre>
 </li>
-<li>Optional: Start the server then open the web UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a>.
+<li>Optional: Start the web server then login to the admin UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a>.
 <pre lang="bash"><code style="white-space: pre-line">archivebox server 0.0.0.0:8000
 </code></pre>
 </li>